Migrate Heroku Shared Database (Postgres) to Amazon RDS (MySQL)

-Heroku is a PaaS that lets you deploy an app in seconds.
-By default your app will use Heroku shared database, a Postgres DB instance which is a good choice for development, but unsuitable for production.
+Heroku is a Platform as a Service (PaaS) that allows you to deploy an application in seconds.
+By default, your app will use Heroku’s shared database, a Postgres database instance.
+This option is suitable for development but not ideal for production purposes.

-A cheap alternative is Amazon Relational Database Service (RDS).
-It offers MySQL instances at competitive prices.
+A cost-effective alternative is Amazon Relational Database Service (RDS), which offers MySQL instances at competitive rates.

-To make this service available to your Heroku application you should create a new database instance at Amazon RDS and then enable this resource by adding the relative add-on.
+To connect this service to your Heroku application, you need to create a new database instance on Amazon RDS and then enable the service by adding the relevant add-on.

-Keep in mind that Heroku dynos are Amazon EC2 instances and should be located in the same zone as your RDS instance for reducing the latency between app server and DB server.
+Note that Heroku dynos are Amazon EC2 instances and should be in the same zone as your RDS instance to reduce latency between the app server and the database server.

 Step 1

-Create an RDS database instance, you can do it from the web based Amazon RDS console.
+Create an RDS database instance using the web-based Amazon RDS console.

 Step 2

-Migrate your data from Heroku shared database to your new Amazon RDS database instance.
+Migrate your data from the Heroku shared database to your new Amazon RDS database instance.

-You’ll need to authorize access to the RDS instance from your workstation running:
+Authorize access to the RDS instance from your workstation by running:

 1